 By going green with your investment in a local small business, you can not only put your money where your values are, but you can help support those businesses that are fueling your local ecosystem and innovating sustainable solutions to local problems.

-Investing that makes a difference to your Main Street and your planet
+Investing that makes a difference to your neighborhood and your planet

 Want to know how you can stay in the loop about local green businesses that are looking for investments?
 Join our newsletter for small business advocates like yourself.

 How shopping (and investing) local helps you go green